afrievalt/best-practices-react/ideal.md

 #### 2. **Limit JavaScript in your JSX.**

 Prepare the data needed to render your JSX outside your JSX.
-Any JavaScript that can be removed from JSX should be removed from JSX.
-This include event handlers, data filters, and calculations.
-Acceptable exceptions include conditional rendering, mapping over data, and for performance reasons.
+Any JavaScript that can be extracted from JSX should be extracted.
+This includes event handlers, data filters, and calculations.
+Acceptable exceptions include conditional rendering, mapping over data, and to improve performance.

 #### 3. **Avoid render props.**
 Render props break the clarity of the parent child hierarchy.
 See [When to NOT use Render Props](https://kentcdodds.com/blog/when-to-not-use-render-props)